 Assessing your risk tolerance

-Off plan purchases involve certain risks, like construction delays or market fluctuations affecting property value.
+Off-plan purchases involve certain risks, like construction delays or market fluctuations affecting property value.
 Assess your comfort level with these uncertainties.
-Can you handle potential shifts in house prices or extended waiting periods for your new property?
-High tolerance for these risks is crucial for a smooth experience in off plan property transactions.
+Can you handle shifts in house prices or extended waiting periods for your new property?

-Advantages of off plan purchases
+Advantages of off-plan purchases

-Buying off plan often allows you to secure a property at a price lower than the expected market value upon completion.
+Buying off-plan often allows you to purchase property at a price lower than the expected market value upon completion.
 This early investment can result in significant savings compared to purchasing a finished property.
-Developers may offer attractive prices to fund the construction process, benefiting early buyers.
-Be aware, though, that market conditions can change, influencing property prices.

 Customisation options